TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

  - Updated the Authentication use case to align with implementation.
 03/21/2025
  - Replaced the non-functional requirement for security with one for performance.
 03/21/2025
  - Updated the main complexity project design.
 04/01/2025
- - Updated the non-functional requirement for recommendation usability.
-04/02/2025
  - Updated recommendation sequence diagram.
 04/02/2025
+  - Updated the non-functional requirements.
+04/03/2025

 ## 2. Project Description
 An application that connects nearby users to jog/run together adapting to their schedule and distance willing to travel.